-The summer was coming to a close, which meant leaving my dream job of volunteering on an herb, flower, and seed farm to return to my full-time job.
+The summer was coming to a close, which meant leaving my dream job of volunteering on an herb, flower, and seed farm.
 The realization of this made me appreciate my experience and be eternally grateful for this opportunity.

 I admit, leaving the farm was both extraordinarily hard and heartbreaking — for a variety of reasons which span from personally to worldly.
 The fact is I am in a constant state of panic and fear when it comes to thoughts on our plant, the land, and the environment.
 More needs to be done to protect it, and working on this farm has instilled in me an even stronger belief that more also needs to be done to protect those that farm on the land.